kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## Analogy

-Vector stores were like external hard drives.
+Vector stores were like external hard drives
-They expanded your storage when your laptop was small.
+They expanded your storage when your laptop was small
 Now laptops come with terabytes built in — still useful, but not mandatory

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.